 It all started when I got pregnant.
-When I’d forget where I was driving, why I’d opened the fridge door or struggled to find my words, I’d have a little chuckle, “ah pregnancy brain,” I’d laugh.
+Whenever I’d forget where I was driving to, or why I’d opened the fridge door, I’d have a little chuckle, “Ah, pregnancy brain,” I’d laugh.

-You see, I’d read that mumnesia is a ‘thing’, thanks to all those weird pregnancy hormones.
-And although knowing my brain was functioning differently upon growing a new life and also that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.
+I’d read that Mumnesia is a scientific fact, due to all those pregnancy hormones.
+It didn’t matter that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.

 Then I had my baby.

-I can’t actually even remember the newborn phase because it was all a mushy-blur, which is pretty much how my poor sleep-deprived brain must have felt.
+I can’t actually even remember the newborn phase because it is all a mushy blur now, which is pretty much how my poor sleep-deprived brain must have felt.

 The weeks after bringing my precious bundle home from hospital were a fog, but looking back, I think this is just as nature intended.
 I was too tired to do anything other than care for my baby.
 My brain had switched on its baby tunnel vision, and switched everything else off.